wasilone11/comfyui-pvm-node/README.md

    - Search for **Sync**.
    - Open the **Sync** node and locate the PVM node.
    - Click **Run** to generate the output!
-   - The output video link will be saved in the csv under output_url
+   - The output video link will be saved in the output csv under output_url.
+   - A separate json file will be saved in the same folder which will have the Job ID's.

 ---